hubert17/GabsVuetifyNoCLINodeWebpack/README.md

 5. `npm run build` will start the building process.
 Output is in `/dist` folder which you can deploy in any static hosting site.
 That's it!

-Please note that these changes does not affect our primary goal of developing Vue spa without CLI, Node or Webpack, and can still be serve without build processes.
+Please note that these changes do not affect our primary goal of developing Vue spa without CLI, Node or Webpack, and can still be serve without build processes.

 ## Contributor